theesfeld/org-asana/README.md

 - Only syncs tasks assigned to you
 - Tags must exist in Asana workspace before syncing
-- Custom fields and attachments are not synced
 - Subtasks are not currently supported
-- Comments are not synced
+- Comments, attachments, and activity history are read-only (cannot sync from org to Asana)
+- Custom fields are displayed but cannot be edited in org

 ## Troubleshooting